 Admin Password is an SCU Global setting that indicates the password that must be specified when the Admin Login button is tapped.

 Note: SCU Admin use only.
-For more information, see the Summit Software Administrator's Guide.
+For more information, see the Wi-Fi Software Administrator's Guide.

 Admin Passwords is an SCU Main window feature that allows an individual to access additional SCU functions and configurations by logging in as an administrator.

 Note: The Summit Client Utility (SCU), by default, restricts the ability to make configuration changes.

 To log in as an administrator, tap Admin Login and enter the administrator password in the dialog box.
 The default password is SUMMIT (case-sensitive).
 Tap Admin Logout to log out as an administrator, leaving access to end-user functions only.

 Note: The administrator password can be changed through the Admin Password function on the Global window.
 The password can be a string of up to 64 characters.

 By default, SCU does not hide passwords.
 Passwords may be hidden by selecting Hide Passwords found in the SCU Global Settings tab.

 AES-CCMP is the encryption method defined with IEEE 802.11i and certified with WPA2.
 Stronger than RC4 (which is used with both WEP and TKIP), AES-CCMP is considered sufficient for FIPS 140-2.

 Aggressive Scan is an SCU Global setting.
 When this setting is On and the current connection to an access point becomes tenuous, the radio scans for available access points more aggressively.
 Aggressive scanning complements and works in conjunction with the standard scanning that is configured through the Roam Trigger, Roam Delta , and Roam Period settings.
 Laird recommends that the Aggressive Scan global setting be On unless there is significant co-channel interference because of overlapping coverage from access points that are on the same channel.